On this page

 - publish and share publication-quality interactive charts and graphs.

 - This workshop is not catered.
-You will get a 60-minute break at approximately 2:00pm to 3:00pm.
+You will get a 60-minute break at approximately half way through the session.

 - This workshop was previously split into two Research Commons workshops: "An Introduction to Using Tableau for Data Visualization" and "Doing More with Tableau for Data Visualization".
 If you have taken both of these Research Commons workshops, then you will find the material redundant.